+In 2017, ABB paid a dividend of 0.76 Swiss francs per share relating to the year 2016.
 In 2016, ABB paid its dividend relating to the year 2015 by way of a nominal value reduction in the par value of its shares from CHF 0.86 to CHF 0.12.
 Corresponding adjustments were made to the par value of ABB's contingent and authorized shares.

 In 2015, ABB paid a portion of its dividend relating to the year 2014 by way of a nominal value reduction in the par value of its shares from CHF 1.03 to CHF 0.86.
 Corresponding adjustments were made to the par value of ABB's contingent and authorized shares.

-Except as described above, there were no changes to ABB's ordinary share capital during 2016, 2015 and 2014.
+Except for the share cancellation and nominal value reductions described above, there were no other changes to ABB's ordinary share capital during 2017, 2016, and 2015.